 racing bikes and if you've seen one Honda RC211V, you've pretty well seen them all.
 Not to take away from some of the

 workmanship people put into these kits, I like to see a lot more variety in the shape and style of motorcycle models that I build.

 I find that I prefer 1:12 scale for building for a few reasons:

 - A 1:12 scale motorcycle takes up about the same shelf space as a 1:24 scale car, so you are not giving up space (which we all

 know we never have enough of)

 - There are a great variety of 1/12 scale kits, more than most people could build in a lifetime.
-I have a motorcyle kit database that
+I have a motorcyle kit database

 - Detailing bolt heads and nuts is more accurate in 1:12 scale compared to 1:24 scale.
-For example, a 12 mm bolt head would be
+For example, a 12 mm bolt head would

-very few places where these can be scaled properly in 1:24 scale because they represent a 48 mm (4 inch) bolt head!
+There are very few places where these can be scaled properly in 1:24 scale because they represent a 48 mm (4 inch) bolt head!